 Believe it or not, no job recruiter wants (nor has time) to read a 10-page mini-biography about your life.
 Increase the chances that your resume will get read by making it concise and no longer than it needs to be.
 It does not have to be one page but it definitely should not be 40.
 Remember to tailor the resume to the place of application – one size does NOT fit all and so not all of the information on your resume will be relevant per job.

 A resume is not the place to get all creative with crazy fonts and formatting.
 Keep it clean and neat with dates, company names, and job titles clearly noted with responsibilities and accomplishments shown underneath.

-You only have one chance to make a first impression, and nothing makes a bad impression faster than sending out a resume riddled with typos and mistakes.
+and nothing makes a bad impression faster than sending out a resume riddled with typos and mistakes.
 If editing isn’t your thing, then give your resume to a trusted colleague or friend to review before you send it out.

 Recruiters are kind of like detectives–they can easily spot inconsistencies between the information (such as previous jobs) provided in your resume and on LinkedIn and other social media sites.
 Make sure that your job information is consistent throughout your resume and online sites.

 The ease of reference and background checking through social media and other online resources makes getting away with exaggerated or false information nearly impossible.
 Avoid the temptation to exaggerate or make false claims on your resume–it’s not worth it.